benjaminion/upgrading-ethereum-book/src/book.md

 If the voluntary exit message is valid then the validator is added to the exit queue by calling [`initiate_validator_exit()`](/part3/helper/mutators#initiate_validator_exit).

-At present it is [not possible](https://notes.ethereum.org/elDvTNrbRqmgP6np_YWc2g#Concerns-that-motivated-removing-re-activation-functionality-in-2017) for a validator to exit and re-enter, but this functionality [may be introduced](https://hackmd.io/@HWeNw8hNRimMm2m2GH56Cw/HkTzLKOov#Exit-and-re-entry) in future.
+At present, it is [not possible](https://notes.ethereum.org/elDvTNrbRqmgP6np_YWc2g#Concerns-that-motivated-removing-re-activation-functionality-in-2017) for a validator to exit and re-enter, but this functionality [may be introduced](https://hackmd.io/@HWeNw8hNRimMm2m2GH56Cw/HkTzLKOov#Exit-and-re-entry) in future.

 |||
 |-|-|